1. Home

 Document Control

-It is vitally important to maintain document control when working through the review process, otherwise, comments, changes, and improvements will be lost.
+It is vitally important to maintain document control when working through the review process.
+Otherwise, comments, changes, and improvements can be lost.
 Before starting the Red Review, ensure the latest version of documents are clearly marked.
 Then, assign each response to a member of the Red Team for an initial Red Review.

 Red Review General Tips

 Your response will change, so there’s no point doing a full proofread during Red Review.
 Finalise all content and structure, then proofread.
 The bid team carry out this final review before submission in our process.
-Red Reviews should also focus on win themes and added value in your bid, ensuring responses align directly with the buyer’s needs.
+Red Reviews should also focus on win themes and added value in your bid, ensuring responses align directly with the buyer’s needs and evaluation criteria.

 Conclusion